Your Ultimate Guide to Adelaide

 Opt for a heritage walking tour

 Dubbing itself the ‘city of great buildings’, or the ‘city of churches’, Adelaide is teeming with culture and fascinating history.
 Self-guided tours provided by Adelaide city council are an ideal way to explore the heritage of the city.
 Adelaide is comprised of a unique combination of old colonial buildings and newer sleek glass buildings, making for an interesting cityscape.
-If you’re not interested in a tour, just a stroll of the city will be enough to give you an impression of the place.
+If you’re not interested in a tour, just a stroll through the city will be enough to give you an impression of the place.
 After all, the city’s centre is relatively small and ideal for walking.

-Restaurants in Adelaide
+Cafes and Restaurants in Adelaide

 Scattered with restaurants, bars and cafes with cuisine from all parts of the globe, Adelaide has an exceptional food and drink scene.
 Africola is a great example of a hip restaurant with excellent food and a casual vibe.
 A diner-style restaurant, Africola offers South African BBQ dishes in a colourful setting.
 Meanwhile, Golden Boy, a Thai Restaurant set within a bright space and with comfy booths and communal tables is a great choice.
 The restaurant delivers delicious and authentic Thai food with punchy flavours.
-For something special, head to The Mayflower at The Mayfair Hotel for a classic and elegant evening meal.

 If you’re celebrating, or simply in need of a treat, The Mayflower also offers a spectacular High Tea experience.
 Finger sandwiches, scones and exquisite cakes and tartlets, paired with sparkling wine or a tea make for the perfect combination.
 Once you’ve finished indulging, take the celebration and head to the chic and trendy Hennessy rooftop bar.
 An impressive cocktail menu and friendly, highly skilled bar staff will be ready to greet you.